BenediktGeiger/sonad-api/README.md

 I am software developer based in Tallinn Estonia.
 While learning the estonian language I figured that there is no publicly available API for the language dictionary itself.
 The Estonian Language Institute provides a language portal called [Sonaveeb](https://sonaveeb.ee/) but no way to programmatically access the dictionary content.

-[SONAPI](https://www.sonapi.ee/) is my side project and an API wrapper around to stay fit and get a deeper understanding of NodeJS, Typescript, design patterns and architectural concepts.
+[SONAPI](https://www.sonapi.ee/) is an API wrapper around [www.sonaveeb.ee](https://www.sonaveeb.ee/) and my side project to stay fit and get a deeper understanding of NodeJS, Typescript, design patterns and architectural concepts.
 This project is built with my interpretation of an API in a [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) context.
 (Also called Ports & Adapters Architecture).

 You can find a live example on https://www.sonapi.ee/ or just simply call [https://api.sonapi.ee/v1/{word}](https://api.sonapi.ee/v1/tubli) with whatever tool you like